-- ✤ Improving Vehicle Fuel Efficiency
+- Improving Vehicle Fuel Efficiency

 - North America

-- ↓ Europe
+- s + Europe + Asia Pacific Africa

 - South America

 Improving Vehicle Fuel Efficiency

 To meet our climate change goals, we are focused in the near term on implementing the most cost-effective fuel-efficiency technologies across a large volume of our vehicles, as well as on introducing new products that offer improved fuel efficiency without compromising style or performance.
 We are concentrating on affordable and near-term sustainable technology solutions that can be used not for hundreds or thousands of cars, but for millions of cars, because that is how Ford can truly make a difference.